-The topic was discussed at a combined study session of the Planning Commission and the Houghton Community Council on May 12, 2016.
-A public hearing on the topic is planned for June 23, 2016.
+The topic was discussed at a combined study session of the Planning Commission and the Houghton Community Council on May 12, 2016 and at a meeting of the Kirkland Alliance of Neighborhoods (KAN) on June 8th.

 Questions?
 Contact Dorian Collins, project planner at email@example.com or (425) 587-3249.

 During its 2015 session, the Washington State Legislature passed Senate Bill 5052, the Cannabis Patient Protection Act, which is intended to reconcile Washington State’s unregulated medical and highly-regulated recreational marijuana systems.
 In April 2015, Governor Jay Inslee signed the Act into law.

 The new law, among several changes, regulates medical marijuana through the same structure as established by Initiative 502, which legalized recreational marijuana.
 The new law no longer limits the number of licensed retail marijuana stores within a jurisdiction.
 Starting on October 12, 2015, the Washington Liquor and Cannabis Board (WSLCB) will begin accepting new applications for retail stores.

 Read more about the City Council's consideration of zoning regulations for retail marijuana sites.

 Land Use Zones in Kirkland that Allow Marijuana Uses

 Eligible & Ineligible marijuana Retail Areas Per I-502 and City Regulations Map

 Kirkland’s zoning regulations for marijuana retail sites were enacted in March 2015, Read background information on the City's consideration of regulations.